All Episodes

 And so they created this nightmare scenario as far as they see it.

-I don't necessarily think it's a bad thing to to have a gut check.
+I don't necessarily think it's a bad thing to have a gut check.

-And if there are ten solid strong items of agreement, build the wall, energy independence, eliminating Obamacare, replacing it with health care savings accounts, give education back to the states, fixing the economy, balancing the budget, building up our nation's defenses, the weakest it's been since World War Two.
+And if there are 10 solid, strong items of agreement, build the wall, energy independence, eliminating Obamacare, replacing it with health care savings accounts, give education back to the states, fixing the economy, balancing the budget, building up our nation's defenses, the weakest it's been since World War II.

 You know, we can make the country a better, safer, more prosperous place.